Solreth/LocalLibraryAlgorithms/README.md

 # LocalLibraryAlgorithms

- A series of algorithms for a hypothetical local library that categorically compiles various and interesting statistics.
+ A series of algorithms for a hypothetical local library that categorically compiles various books, genres, authors and other interesting statistics.